 We are also promoting new models forplastic waste management to encourage people to collect plastic instead of throwing it away.
 There is an urgent need to find management solutions for this complex waste, and with recycling often impossible on a local scale, and landfill an unacceptable solution, we propose using decentralised energy recovery units to transform plastic waste into energy through a high-temperature pyrolysis process.
 The income generated by the sale of electricity can be used to pay street collectors, or reduce waste management costs.

 This creation of value directly benefits local communities on an economic, social and environmental level.
 We have identified high-temperature pyrolysis as a promising technology to meet these objectives.
-This process can handlemost types of polymers whether pure or in a blend.
+This process can handlemost types of polymers even in a blend.
 With the use of certain technologies, high levels of gas or electricity can be produced from human-scale volumes of plastic waste, such as from big-city neighbourhoods or certain island populations.
 The poor management of plastic waste on a global scale could thereforebe improvedby creating value from plastic on a local scale, for the benefit of both people and the ocean.

 At each stopover on our current expedition, we are working to develop projects – bringing together local companies, governments and NGOs – to create these local value chains for plastic waste.
 Our aim is to develop a few “showcase” projects in urban communities in coastal and island regions,which can then bereplicated in the coming years to accompany the necessary global transition to a more circular economy.